Alpine ibex: Cultural significance

 The Alpine ibex is called the steinbock, which originated from the Old High German word steinboc, literally "stone buck".
 Several European names for the animal developed from this, including the French bouquetin and the Italian stambecco.
 The Alpine ibex is one of many animals depicted in the art of the Late Pleistocene-era Magdalenian culture in Western Europe.
-Local people used Ibexes for traditional medicine; the horn material was used to counter cramps, poisoning, and hysteria, while the blood was thought to prevent stones from developing in the bladder.
+Local people used ibexes for traditional medicine; the horn material was used to counter cramps, poisoning, and hysteria, while the blood was thought to prevent stones from developing in the bladder.
 The species' value as a source of medicine led to its near extinction.
 Since its recovery, the Alpine ibex has been seen as a resilient symbol of the mountain range.

-The species is depicted on the coat of arms of the Swiss canton of Grisons.
+Ibex appear as a rare charge in English heraldry.
+The heraldic ibex appears as a variant of the heraldic antelope, which itself likely originated as an attempted to depict real-life antelopes or ibexes.
+Like the heraldic antelope, the ibex is depicted with a tusked head, a deer-like body, a series of tufts on its neck and back, and a long tail.
+The heraldic ibex is distinguished from the antelope by its saw-edged horns.
+The ibex is depicted on the coat of arms of the Swiss canton of Grisons.